 2. North Lees – The Peak District

 Things to do in the area: A short distance from Stanage Edge, the climbing enthusiasts can enjoy the famous location, sitting 458 metres above sea level.
-For the less daring, picturesque walks are on offer too.
+For the less daring, picturesque, gentle walks are on offer too.

 3. Cosy Cocoons – Oxfordshire

 Take the rough out of camping with Cosy Cocoons in Oxfordshire.
 The purpose-built lodgings are ideal for families who want a little comfort knowing that the kids can be warm and comfortable, while the site itself has a children’s playground, and welcomes dogs.
-A last-minute bank holiday trip perfect for all the family!
+A last minute camping trip perfect for all the family!

 Things to do in the area: Sitting just northeast of The Cotswolds, depending on how much driving you’re willing to commit to, there’s a whole host of natural beauty available in the surrounding area.
 Alternatively, you can explore the gardens, museums and castles of Banbury nearby.

 Looking for a last minute bank holiday trip in an accessible location?
 This could be the one for you!
 Sitting just on the Welsh-English border in Oswestry, the Big Bear Lodge is a quaint campsite home to glamping pods while also permitting tent pitches and campervans.
 With disabled facilities, electrical hook-ups (and welcoming dogs), the site ticks all the family boxes – you can even take advantage of the on-site B&B for an indulgent breakfast in the morning!